 '''

 attr.filters.include(what)

-'''

 Whitelist what.

 Parameters what (list of type or attr.
 Attributes) - What to whitelist.

-'''

 Return type callable

-'''

-'''

 attr.filters.exclude(what)

-'''

 Blacklist what.

 Parameters what (list of classes or attr.
 Attributes.) - What to blacklist.

 Return type callable

 See Converting to Collections Types for examples.

-'''

-attr.assoc(inst, changes)
+attr.evolve (inst, changes)

-'''

-Copy inst and apply changes.
+Create a new instance, based on inst with changes applied.

+Parameters

-- inst Instance of a class with attrs attributes. - changes Keyword changes in the new copy.
+• inst - Instance of a class with attrs attributes.

+• changes - Keyword changes in the new copy.

 Returns A copy of inst with changes incorporated.

 Raises

-- attr.exceptions.AttrsAttributeNotFoundError If attr\name couldn't be found on cls. - attr.exceptions.NotAnAttrsClassError If cls is not an attrs class.
+• TypeError - If attr name couldn't be found in the class init .

+• attr.exceptions.NotAnAttrsClassError - If cls is not an attrs class.

+New in version 17.1.0: For example:

+'''

+evolve creates a new instance using init.
+This fact has several implications:

+•private attributes should be specified without the leading underscore, just like in init.

+•attributes with init=False can't be set with evolve.

+•the usual init validators will validate the new values.